Emmennater/ML/Coursework/CropRecommender/README.md

 - `humidity` - relative humidity in %
 - `ph` - ph value of the soil
 - `rainfall` - rainfall in mm
-## Decision Tree Diagram
+## Results
 - Train Score is 1.000
-- Test Score is 0.972
+- Test Score is 0.972 (suprisingly good for 15 depth)
 - Max depth was 15 (possible overfitting)
+## Future Ideas
+- A larger dataset might help the model discover broader patterns.
+- I tried lowering the max depth manually to 10 and it still did very well.
+  - ~0.95 accuracy on train and test.
+## Decision Tree Diagram
 <img src="DescisionTree.png">